tatyquebralayout/GitAdventure_game/README.md

 The backend is built with Express.js and TypeScript.
 It provides:

-- **RESTful API**: For command validation and quest progression
+- **RESTful API**: For command validation, quest progression, authentication, etc.
-- **Service-based architecture**: Separation of concerns with controllers, services, and routes
+- **Service-based architecture**: Separation of concerns with controllers, services, and routes.
-- **Mock data**: Simulated quest steps and command validation (can be extended to use a database)
+- **Database Integration**: Uses TypeORM to interact with a PostgreSQL database.

 ## Building for Production